TheKevJames/web/reviews/README.rst

 `The Fable of the Dragon-Tyrant`_               RatFic                                  Hard to describe without giving the story away -- very short read, "makes you think".
 Check it out!
 `The Last Christmas`_                           RatFic                                  Short story about the mantle of Santa Claus being passed down to an industrial engineer.
 Short story, interesting read.
 `The Metropolitan Man`_                         FanFic(Superman), RatFic                Fantastically written story which pits Lex Luther as the villain protagonist to a newly arrived alien God.
 Highly recommended.
+`The Secret Number`_                            Oddball                                 A short and hard-to-classify story.
+Vaguely SCPish, involves memetics.
+Awesome read!
 `The Truth of the Sith`_                        FanFic(Star Wars), RatFic               A five-minute read -- Palpatine tells Anakin a story about the force.
 Very interesting take on the Force / Dark Side / Light Side / etc.
 `The Two Year Emperor`_                         FanFic(D&D), RatFic                     A guy gets thrown into a D&D universe to act as the emperor of a country.
 Fun, munchkin-ey story.
 `The Waves Arisen`_                             FanFic(Naruto), Rational                What if Naruto grew up smart and curious?
 A defining work of the RatFic genre, absolutely worth a read.